Our Work

 FUNDING PRIORITIES

 As Bellevue continues to grow, so too are the increasing demands on our firefighters as they respond to emergencies in the business and shopping districts, neighborhoods, high rises, and lakes.
-The demands on our BFD firefighters seem to be endless – they must be prepared to respond to hazards, disasters, and medical emergencies while also facing risks to their health and wellbeing.
+The demands on our BFD firefighters seem to be endless – they must be prepared to respond to hazards, disasters, and medical emergencies while also facing risks to their health and well-being.

 While the BFD is well funded, City resources are unfortunately finite.
 Unfortunately, the breadth and scope of everything BFD handles are hindered by budget limitations for securing needed equipment, tools, and technology beyond the basics.